jochemsoons/risk_aware_conversationalQA/README.md

 The experiment would take a couple of hours to one day.
 So, it's recommended to save the results to a log file (add `> your_log_file` to your command).

 ### 3.2 Run the BM25 negative sampling experiments.
-To run the experiments, use the following code:

 To run the extension of our reproduction study that uses globally sampled BM25 negatives, first install bm25 using:

 `pip install rank-bm25 (0.2.1)`